gravitational/teleport/rfd/0054-passwordless-macos.md

 are functionally resident keys, as long as the server supports passwordless, then `tsh` is free to use it.

-If Touch ID passwordless authentication is possible, then it is the preferred authentication mode and is used by default.

-If passwordless is not possible, but Touch ID is present, then Touch ID MFA is also preferred and used by default.
+If Touch ID keys are present, then it's the preferred method of authentication, both for passwordless and MFA.

-To allow users agency over the eager behaviors of Touch ID, `tsh` is augmented with the following flags:
+To allow users agency over the eager behaviors of Touch ID, `tsh` is augmented with the global `--mfa-mode` flag:

-* `tsh --pwdless-mode={auto,on,off}` - activate/deactivate passwordless
-  authentication

-    `auto` is the default behavior described above (passwordless is preferred if we are certain it may be used)

-    `on` enables passwordless logins (`tsh login --pwdless`, described in the [Passwordless FIDO2 RFD][passwordless fido2], is a shortcut to it)

-    `off` disables passwordless logins

-* `tsh --mfa-mode={auto,platform,cross-platform}` - choose whether to use
-  platform or cross-platform MFA
+`tsh --mfa-mode={auto,platform,cross-platform}` - choose whether to use platform or cross-platform MFA

     `auto` is the default behavior described above, which favors Touch ID